 Teaching Children to Focus in the Age of Distraction

-Modern parents concerned their children might be showing Attention Deficit Disorder (ADD) or Attention Deficit and Hyperactivity Disorder (ADHD) symptoms are not alone in this observation.
+We should be teaching children to focus.
+Modern parents are concerned that their children might be showing Attention Deficit Disorder (ADD) or Attention Deficit and Hyperactivity Disorder (ADHD).
 Many children nowadays cannot seem to hold their attention for longer than a few minutes at any given time, but their lack of focus may be more the symptom of the current technological age than a serious medical condition like ADD and ADHD.

 Children and Technology

 Since the invention of the smartphone in the early 2000s, teachers have noticed a dramatic uptick in students not paying attention in class.
 Even students themselves admit to being more distracted.
 A study conducted by the University of Nebraska Lincoln in 2015 revealed that 63% of students admit to checking their phone up to 10 times in a single class.
 Of those checks, 75% of the students wanted to check the time, 70% went onto open social media networks, and a whopping 87% took out their phone to text.

 Once they get home, not only can their phones still easily distract them, they also have televisions, computers, video game systems, and tons of other electronic gadgets stealing away their focus.
 Combating all of these distractions can be a challenge, especially when you use a lot of those technologies as well.
 Take a look at the many ways to help your child focus naturally and get back their attention span in the age of distraction.